 \section{Conclusion}

-In this work, we presented a novel approach for generating synthetic paper-like ECG images from time-series data and evaluated the fidelity of the model in a case study for training a deep learning-based ECG image digitization algorithm.
-The synthetic images have realistic distortions, including handwritten-like text artifacts, wrinkles and creases, and perspective transforms, making them very similar to actual paper ECGs.
-The evaluation results, which used the signal-to-noise ratio and mean square error (MSE) metrics of the original vs recovered ECG time-series, show that the synthetic ECG image dataset has been indeed effective for building an accurate ECG image digitization pipeline.
-The high SNR values (low MSE) and visual inspection show a strong resemblance between the generated synthetic images and the ground truth time-series data, assessing the synthetic dataset's integrity.
+In this work, we introduced ECG-Image-Kit, a novel tool for creating synthetic paper-like ECG images from time-series data, and assessed its utility in a case study for training a comprehensive ECG image digitization pipeline combining image processing and deep learning techniques.
+The generated synthetic images effectively mimic real paper ECGs with realistic distortions such as handwritten text, wrinkles, and perspective changes.
+Using SNR, a modified SNR definition based on median noise power, and mean square error (MSE) metrics, we demonstrated the effectiveness of our toolset in accurately digitizing ECG images, evidenced by high SNR values (low MSE) and the close resemblance of synthetic images to original time-series data.

-The significance of this research lies in its ability to address the challenges associated with limited access to real patient ECG data due to privacy concerns and regulations governing protected health information (PHI).
-By creating synthetic paper ECG images, researchers can ensure privacy compliance while still enabling the development and testing of ECG analysis algorithms.
-This proposed method offers a controlled and diverse dataset with realistic distortions, allowing for comprehensive testing and optimization of digitization techniques.
+This research addresses the scarcity of real patient ECG data due to privacy and regulatory constraints.
+By generating synthetic ECG images, we provide a means to develop and test ECG analysis algorithms while ensuring privacy compliance.
+Our approach offers a diverse, controlled dataset that facilitates rigorous testing and enhancement of digitization techniques.